-The bill requires the division of insurance (division) to collaborate with the department of health care policy and financing, the department of personnel, and the primary care payment reform collaborative to develop and promulgate rules for alternative payment model parameters for primary care in the commercial health insurance market.
+The act requires the division of insurance (division) to collaborate with the department of health care policy and financing, the department of personnel, the department of public health and environment, and the primary care payment reform collaborative (collaborative) to develop and promulgate rules for alternative payment model parameters for primary care services offered through health benefit plans.

-For health-care plans that are issued or renewed on or after January 1, 2025, the bill requires each carrier to ensure that the carrier's alternative payment models for primary care incorporate the aligned alternative payment model parameters created by the division.
+For health-care plans that are issued or renewed on or after January 1, 2025, each carrier must ensure that the carrier's alternative payment models for primary care incorporate the aligned alternative payment model parameters created by the division.

-Once the division has 5 years of data, the division is required to analyze the data, produce a report on the data, and present the findings to the general assembly during the department of regulatory agencies' presentation to legislative committees at hearings held pursuant to the "State Measurement for Accountable, Responsive, and Transparent (SMART) Government Act".
+Once the division has 5 years of data, the division is required to analyze the data, produce a report on the data, and present the findings to the general assembly during the department of regulatory agencies' presentation to legislative committees at hearings held pursuant to the "SMART Act".

 - Adjusts the date on which the collaborative must deliver its annual reports.

-With regard to the all-payer health claims database, the bill:
+With regard to the all-payer health claims database, the act:

 - Adjusts the date on which the annual reports are due.